 - Information Gathered Through Cookies or Similar Tracking Tools: We utilize various technologies, such as browser cookies, advertising cookies, targeting cookies, and mobile ad identifiers, to enhance your user experience and provide you with relevant content.
 This may include tracking the delivery and opening of emails as part of email campaigns.

 - Geolocation Data: We collect physical location information when relevant.

 - Professional or Employment Information: If you provide this information during the employment application process, we may collect details related to your education, current employment, employment history, and personal information such as driver’s license or state ID.

 We also obtain certain personal data from third parties.
 Those third parties include:

-Social networks when you follow, like, connect, or otherwise engage with our presence on different social media platforms;
+- Social networks: Information may be collected when you follow, like, connect, or otherwise engage with our presence on different social media platforms.

-Publicly available sources such as open government databases or other personal data in the public domain.
+- Publicly Available Sources: We may access personal data from publicly available sources, such as open government databases or other information in the public domain.

 Cookies or Other Tracking Technologies

 We may collect information, including Visitor Data, using “cookies” and other tracking technologies.